D3. Grabbing Objects in VR

 ) instead ofMesh Collider

 wherever possible—particularly for frequently grabbed items like boxes, tools, or drone parts.
-Simplified colliders drastically reduce the overhead of physics calculations. - Efficient
+Simplified colliders drastically reduce the overhead of physics calculations. -

 Rigidbody